 During 2010, the company commissioned and staffed a new POC product development unit at its Carlsbad, CA facility.
 This facility has been equipped with state-of-the-art POC assay development equipment and the Group has commenced development of a portfolio of Point-of-Care / lateral flow infectious disease tests.
 Initial tests include an enteric panel of assays for the detection of Giardia, Cryptosporidium and C. Difficile antigens in human stool samples.
-We have also commenced development of a test for the detection of treponemal and non-treponemal Syphilis antibodies in human whole blood.
-In 2011, we continued to develop our HIV Ag-Ab rapid test at this facility.
-This rapid test aims to detect HIV at an earlier stage in the infection cycle by testing a patient's sample for the presence of the p24 antigen.
-It is envisaged that this project will be completed in 2013.
-In early 2012, the company announced the CE Marking and submission for FDA approval for its Point-of-Care Uni-GoldTM Giardia test.
-It is envisaged that several other tests will reach a similar stage in 2012.
+We are also developing tests for the detection of treponemal and non-treponemal Syphilis antibodies in human whole blood, H. pylori antigen and strep pneumoniae The company is currently in the process of obtaining CE marking for these products after which FDA approval will be sought.